 So is it our needs that motivate us?
 But who needs a Fendi bag?
 Who needs Armani suits?

-This means that controlling expenditure is not about conquering our needs but about mastering our wants.
-In my next post I’ll tell you about the little exercise I devised to master my wants; it worked a dream.
+This means that controlling expenditure is not about conquering your needs but about mastering your wants.